itucsdb1827/itucsdb1827/docs/source/developper_section/index.rst

 - integer clan_id: If it is a clan message clan id will be stored, otherwise it is NULL.
 It is foreign key to clans table.
 - boolean containanswer: If user mark 'Might include Answer' it will become true, otherwise it is false.
 - varchar imagepath: User can add image to message.If user adds a image to the message, file location will be stored in this attribute.
 - integer reportnum: By clicking 'Report User' button in right side of message, this will be increased by 1.
-If this attribute reachs more than o equal 5, admin of topic can  delete this message.
+If this attribute reachs more than or equal 5, admin of topic can  delete this message.

 In 'server.py' line 829 create operation on messages table is performed.